eostitan/delphioracle/README.md

 The upating script use cryptocompare.com's api to retrieve the EOS/USD price.

+This contract has been deployed to the CryptoKylin testnet, on account delphioracle.

 **Note:** *price must be pushed as integer, using the last 4 digits to represent the value after the decimal separator (10,000th of a dollar precision)*

 Example: a value for EOS/USD of $5.85 pushed by block producer acryptotitan to delphioracle contract would look like this: